abingdonpta/abingdonpta/content/programs/garden/index.md

 ## What's Growing?

-Here's what's growing in 2022:
+Here's what is growing (or grew) in 2022:

 <a href="images/garden-map.svg"><img src="images/garden-map.svg" width="736" height="368" alt="Garden Map"></a>